mohsennasab/culvert-hydraulic-design-101/README.md

 - Understand basic culvert hydraulics: Identify how culverts convey flow under a road and why headwater (upstream depth) builds up.
 - Distinguish flow control types: Explain inlet control vs. outlet control, including what determines each and how they differ (supercritical vs. subcritical flow, weir/orifice behavior, etc.).
-- Recognize flow regimes: Describe scenarios of unsubmerged vs. submerged flow through a culvert and the role of critical flow (critical depth) in transitions.
 - Headwater vs. Tailwater influence: Learn how upstream (headwater) and downstream (tailwater) conditions affect culvert capacity and design.
 - Appreciate real-world factors: Acknowledge the importance of culvert maintenance (debris blockage, sedimentation) on performance and safety.
 Intro to design tools: Gain a basic familiarity with FHWA culvert design guidelines and how to use HY-8 software to analyze culvert performance.